 Downtown Durham Building Explosion

-On April 10, a gas explosion that partially collapsed a building in Durham and set it ablaze, killed one person and injured more than a dozen others, police said.
-61-year-old Kong Lee, who was the owner of the Kaffeinate coffee shop, is the person who died after the building exploded in downtown Durham, police confirm.
+On April 10, a deadly gas explosion partially collapsed a building in Durham and set it ablaze.
+The explosion killed one person and injured more than a dozen others, police said.
+61-year-old Kong Lee, who was the owner of the Kaffeinate coffee shop, died after the building exploded in downtown Durham, police said.

 Firefighters said a woman was found dead in the rubble after a home exploded near the Ballantyne Country Club in Charlotte on Tuesday, July 2.
 Emergency dispatchers received multiple calls from neighbors who felt the explosion.
 Fire officials said the explosion was felt several miles away, including at a nearby Publix, where some customers thought a bomb went off in the parking lot.

-Charlotte Fire officials say identified an interior gas leak as the preliminary cause of the explosion.
+Charlotte Fire officials identified an interior gas leak as the preliminary cause of the explosion.
 They said the explosion was likely accidental.
-Officials stressed they believe it was interior, not exterior, meaning other nearby homes don't need to worry.

 Additionally, this wasn't the first explosion in Charlotte.
 Firefighters said there was one in 2008 that led to fatalities, but the damage was isolated, unlike in this case.

 Piedmont Natural Gas released a statement the following morning that stated their technicians tested and checked the Piedmont natural gas lines in the area, and no natural gas leaks on the lines were detected.

 The explosion occurred at the KFC on North Van Buren Road.
 Video from WFMY News 2 viewers reveals the building has been leveled in the area.

 Eden Police say they got a call around 12:45 a.m. about an explosion.
 Eden Police Chief Greg Light says no one was hurt and no one was inside the restaurant when it happened.